ns102030/Northwinds-Table/README.md

-# Northwinds Data AnaLysis Using Microsoft SQL Server
+# Northwinds Data Analysis Using Microsoft SQL Server
 Repository for Analysis of Northwinds Dataset

 ## Using SQL queries to do a complex analysis of Northwinds tables.